 The allocation of graduate supervision for this course is the responsibility of the Department of Politics and International Relations and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Supervisors are usually selected from the academic staff within the Department of Politics and International Relations.
 Under exceptional circumstances a supervisor may be found outside the Department of Politics and International Relations.
 Students can expect to meet with their supervisor approximately three times each term.

 Progression to the second year is conditional on passing examinations and/or coursework in research methods as well as the core course.

-At the end of the course, you are required to sit written examinations in the two optional papers of your choice assessed by examination or coursework and submit a thesis.
+At the end of the course, you will complete two option papers of your choice assessed by examination or coursework and submit a thesis.